JjesusCrz/JjesusCrz/README.md

 - 🌱 I’m currently learning Data Analysis
 -  I’m looking to collaborate on new projects and Ideas To make the world Better.
 - 📫 How to reach me: LinkedIn
-- ⚡ Fun fact: I speak three languages, but I find it difficult to create relationships with people.
+- ⚡ Fun fact: I speak three languages, but im not the best at networking

 <!---
 JjesusCrz/JjesusCrz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.